Skip Navigation

 You must now copy the Service Name and follow the rest of the steps listed in https://devcenter.heroku.com/articles/heroku-kafka-via-privatelink.

-Copy the value of the Service Name field from the command’s output (in the example above, the value is com.amazonaws.vpce.us-east-1.vpce-svc-0410a2e25933fe8ec).
+Copy the value of the Service Name field from the command’s output.
+In the previous example, the service name is com.amazonaws.vpce.us-east-1.vpce-svc-0410a2e25933fe8ec.
 You need this value to provision the Amazon VPC endpoint.

 Provisioning the Amazon VPC endpoint